camunda/camunda-docs/docs/guides/setting-up-development-project.md

 </Tabs>

-- Download and install the [Zeebe Modeler](https://github.com/zeebe-io/zeebe-modeler/releases).
+- Download and install the [Camunda Modeler](https://camunda.com/download/modeler/).
-- Open Zeebe Modeler and create a new BPMN Diagram.
+- Open Camunda Modeler and create a new BPMN Diagram.
 - Create a new BPMN diagram.
 - Add a StartEvent, an EndEvent, and a Task.
 - Click on the Task, click on the little spanner/wrench icon, and select "Service Task".